Master Studies at RISC

 Master students already hold a bachelor degree in mathematics or computer science and pursue a corresponding master program at the Johannes Kepler University.
 They can attend RISC courses and get credit for them according to the rules of their program, e.g. as elective courses.

-During their course work, students may get into contact with a RISC professor to agree on the supervision of a master’s thesis and find a suitable thesis topic.
+During their course work, students may get into contact with a RISC professor to agree on the supervision of a master’s thesis.
+There is a list of available theses topics.
+Note, however, that student and supervisor can agree on any topic, not just on those from the list.

 Specifically the master program Computer Mathematics at the Johannes Kepler University has been designed to allow students of mathematics to specialize in symbolic computation by attending numerous courses of the RISC Symbolic Computation curriculum.